EcuDeMarc/blog/ecudemarc/content/posts/house-prices-interest-rates.md

 The answer is yes, let us see why.

-Firtsly, we need to calculate the cost of equity which is:
+Firstly, we need to calculate the cost of equity which is:

 ```
 1% + 5% = 6%